JeeWeetje/lora-azure-iot-workshop/AzureUWP.md

 3. The Azure IoT Hub (created in the previous chapter)
 4. A running Device Explorer connected to the IoT Hub, showing the telemetry coming in (created in the previous chapter)

+### Steps to perform in this part of the workshop

+At the end of this part of the workshop, the following steps are performed

+1. Filter data in Stream Analytics and stream to EventHub
+2. Create an Azure Event Hub
+3. Connecting the hubs to Azure Stream Analytics job input and output
+4. Write the Azure Stream Analytics job query
+5. Create an Azure Function App to handle events
+6. Receiving telemetry in the Azure Function
+7. Conclusion

-## Filter data in Stream Analytics and stream to event hub
+## Filter data in Stream Analytics and stream to EventHub

 ![alt tag](img/msft/Picture10-stream-data-to-an-event-hub.png)